New Walking Dead season 9 trailer shows the crew in strife

-Just when you thought Rick Grimes and his zombie-wrecking crew might be ending their terrifying journey for survival, AMC revealed more violence and big changes in store with a new season 9 trailer for The Walking Dead.
+Just when you thought Rick Grimes and his zombie-wrecking crew might be ending their terrifying journey for survival, AMC revealed more violence and some big changes are in store with a new season 9 trailer for The Walking Dead.
+And confirmed the heart-breaking news that Rick will indeed be leaving the show.

 The trailer, which debuted Friday during The Walking Dead's San Diego Comic-Con panel, shows Rick (played by Andrew Lincoln) explaining how far he and his band of survivors have come from when the undead started to attack humanity.